Val-Priad/Redudu-game/README.md

 ## History 📜

 Hello traveler 🧙, I created this project as my final assignment for a course that was supposed to ~~destroy us~~ teach us the basics of algorithms.
-At that time, I was still naïve and believed the university could actually teach me something, so I didn’t try to study extra on my own. 📚
+At that time, I was still naive and believed the university could actually teach me something, so I didn’t try to study extra on my own. 📚

 As far as I remember, I had to submit this project with the highest possible grade no matter what, otherwise I was in big trouble 😅.
 In the end, this work was born out of fear 😨.
 I needed to impress the professor so that, despite all its flaws, he would give me a good grade. ✅